San Francisco Product Liability Attorneys Fighting Negligent Manufacturers

 Doe v.
 Pepper Spray Manufacturer – $6.225 million

-Our 22-year-old client was attacked by a Rottweiler while walking on the sidewalk, suffering major injuries including Complex Regional Pain Syndrome.
-Her pepper spray failed to activate due to a defect in design.
+A Rottweiler attacked our 22-year-old client while walking on the sidewalk.
+She suffered major injuries, including Complex Regional Pain Syndrome.
+Her pepper spray failed to activate due to a defect in the design.

 Represented parents of an adult child killed when a defective bolt failed on a commercial flight, causing it to crash.